 For, 1.
-The power is by Christ given to them, as is before proved; and in Tit. i.
-5.
+The power is by Christ given to them, as is be-

-2. None else are ordinarily able to discern aright the abilities of a man for the sacred ministry.
-The people may discern a profitable, moving preacher, but whether he understand the Scripture, or the substance of religion, or be sound in the faith and not heretical, and delude them not with a form of well-uttered words, they are not ordinarily able to judge.

-3. None else are fit to attend this work, but pastors who are separated to the sacred office^s.
+- 2. None else are ordinarily able to discern aright the abilities of a man for the sacred ministry.
+The people may discern a profitable, moving preacher, but whether he understand the Scripture, or the substance of religion, or be sound in the faith and not heretical, and delude them not with a form of well-uttered words, they are not ordinarily able to judge. - 3.
+None else are fit to attend this work, but pastors who are separated to the sacred office.
 It requireth more time to get fitness for it, and then to perform it faithfully, than either magistrates or people can ordinarily bestow.

-4. The power is no where given by Christ to magistrates or people.
+4. The power is no where given by Christ to magistrates

+or people.